Combinatorial game theory: Numbers

 The zero game is a loss for the first player.

 The sum of number games behaves like the integers, for example 3 + −2 = 1.

+Any game number is in the class of the surreal numbers.

 Star

 Star, written as ∗ or {0|0}, is a first-player win since either player must (if first to move in the game) move to a zero game, and therefore win.